 For those reasons, you may want to be hesitant about planning a trip using this Mexico itinerary during those months.

-There’s no getting around it: any post about travel in Mexico requires a discussion about safety.
+There’s no getting around it: any post about planning a travel itinerary for Mexico requires a discussion about safety.

-That being said–there should be no reason to worry about cartel violence when visiting Mexico as a tourist.
+That being said, generally speaking, as a cautious visitor, there should be no reason to worry excessively about cartel violence when visiting touristic parts of Mexico.

 By using common sense, planning a route through safe areas, not buying or using drugs, and not engaging with any aspect of the prostitution trade, you can lower your risk of violence at the hands of a cartel to roughly zero during your 2 weeks in Mexico.